YunoHost/doc/dev.md

   will want to :
    - **Python/CLI core** : work in `/vagrant/yunohost/`
    - **Web administration interface** : work in `/vagrant/yunohost-admin/`
-   - You can also work on the other projects on which Yunohost is built (SSOwat, moulinette) in similar ways
+   - You can also work on the other projects on which YunoHost is built (SSOwat, moulinette) in similar ways

-### Working on the Yunohost Python/CLI core
+### Working on the YunoHost Python/CLI core

 - Work in `/vagrant/yunohost/`.